 Many women travel for business.
-And whether you have made your travel arrangements yourself or they have been made by the company receptionist, you want to be sure that everything is going to run smoothly.
+And whether you have made your own travel arrangements or they have been made by the company receptionist, you want to be sure that everything is going to run smoothly.
 Especially if you have a presentation to give when you arrive.
-Here are some tips that will help to make sure that business meeting goes to plan.
+So here are some tips that will help to make sure that business meeting goes to plan.

 1. Drop your hotel a line